According to the Federal Statistical Office, the average life expectancy in Germany is currently around 83 years for women and 78 for men.

 Three decades ago this figure was 72 percent.
 In the GDR, however, around 70 percent of citizens were said to have no religious affiliation.

-According to the latest available figures from the German Cancer Research Center, 22 percent of Germans over the age of 15 are smokers.
+According to recent figures from the German Cancer Research Center, 22 percent of Germans over the age of 15 are smokers.
 Thirty years ago this figure lay at almost 30 percent.

 The proportion of men who smoke has decreased from 37 to 26 percent, while the proportion of women has decreased from 22 to 18 percent.